NSYNC Reveals 1st New Song in 20 Years for 'Trolls Band Together'

 The members of the iconic boyband came together on stage on Tuesday, a day before their new song dropped.

-After more then two decades after NSYNC disbanded, the iconic pop boyband have revealed their first new song together, titled "Better Place."
+After more than two decades since NSYNC disbanded, the iconic pop boyband have revealed their first new song together, titled "Better Place."

-The single was featured in the trailer for the upcoming animated film Trolls Band Together -- starring the voice acting talents of Justin Timberlake -- and marks the first song released by the band since 2001.
+The single, which will be featured in the upcoming animated film Trolls Band Together, marks the first new song released by the band since 2001.

+The popular animated franchise features NSYNC frontman Justin Timberlake as the voice of Branch.

-Fans will get a chance to listen to the full song when it drops Sept.
+Fans will get a chance to listen to the group's song when it drops Sept.
 29, well ahead of the release of the film on Nov.
 17.

 Fans learned about the new song one day after Timberlake reunited with JC Chasez, Lance Bass, Joey Fatone and Chris Kirkpatrick on stage at the 2023 MTV Video Music Awards on Tuesday.